45 Rocket Engines

 - Missiles: Rocket engines used in missiles usually operate on solid fuel and are designed to provide the speed and maneuverability to carry warheads or other payloads to their targets.
 Missiles must be highly precise and reliable and may need to operate in various flight conditions and environments.

 - Miscellaneous: There are other applications for rockets, including suborbital flights, scientific experiments, and even recreational activities like model rocketry.
-These types of engines may have specialized requirements depending on their specific use.
+These types of rocket engines may have specialized requirements depending on their specific use.

 Learning Objectives